How do your customers find you? We all want to attract more customers to our businesses. No matter what we offer, we need people to buy from us.

 - Can I trust them?

-- Is there someone I trust also using this?
+- Is there someone I trust who is also using this?

 - Have I got a point of reference here?